National Directorate

 of Security (NDS)

-The National Directorate of Security (NDS) is the
+The National Directorate of Security (NDS) was the

 intelligence agency of the government of Afghanistan.
 It was formed up